shurushetr/awesome-snapmaker/readme.md

 - G-CODE
   - 🔧 [SM2Uploader](https://github.com/macdylan/sm2uploader) [WIN/NIX/MAC] - A command-line tool for send the gcode file to Snapmaker Printers via WiFi connection.
 Supports Cura/PrusaSlicer/SuperSlicer/ideaMaker with Snapmaker 2 A150/250/350, J1, Artisan.
 Credit - @macdylan
   - 🔧 [Snapmaker2Slic3rPostProcessor](https://github.com/macdylan/Snapmaker2Slic3rPostProcessor) [WIN/NIX/MAC] - A Snapmaker G-Code Post Processor for PrusaSlicer and SuperSlicer to create compatible files for Snapmaker Touchscreen.
 Like thumbnail of the print on the screen.
 Supports PrusaSlicer and SuperSlicer with Snapmaker 2 A150/250/350, J1, Artisan.
 Credit - @macdylan
+   - 🔧 [A Snapmaker 2.0 PrusaSlicer Post-Processor to create compatible files for the Snapmaker terminal.](https://github.com/daniel-starke/sm2pspp) - Another g-code postprocessor for Prusaslicer.
+Credit - @daniel-starke

 ## Generic Tools